-The Lincoln on the Move 1/4 cent sales tax and the Highway Allocation Bond will allow the city to construct more projects in the first four years of the plan, with an average funding level of nearly \$22 million per year for capital projects.
-After the 1/4 cent sales tax sunsets in 2025, the average funding level for capital projects would be reduced to \$16 million per year, reducing the number of projects that can be completed annually in the last 25 years of the plan.

-projects when accounting for construction cost inflation.
+The Lincoln on the Move $\frac{1}{4}$ cent sales tax and the Highway Allocation Bond will allow the city to construct more projects in the first four years of the plan, with an average funding level of nearly \$22 million per year for capital projects.
+After the 1/4 cent sales tax sunsets in 2025, the average funding level for capital projects would be reduced to \$16 million per year, reducing the number of projects that can be projects when accounting for construction cost inflation.
 This includes eight projects with committed funding that are anticipated to be constructed within the next four years, and 13 public-private partnership (PPP) projects, which are expected to be constructed during the LRTP planning horizon.
 Table 7.6 lists the ranked projects that can be funded within the Fiscally Constrained Plan, including the committed projects and those that will be funded through PPPs.
 Figure 7.2 shows the fiscally constrained urban roadway projects.